 - Toothpick or something similar

 - The recipe to making the frosting is super simple.
-Start by combing the first 4 ingredients in a stand mixer.
+Start by combing the first 4 ingredients in a stand mixer in a large bowl.
 You can use either a paddle or whisk attachment, whatever you prefer.

-- Keep adding water slowly, until your icing reaches the consistency of honey.
+- Keep adding water slowly, until your icing reaches your desired consistency, similar to honey.
 It should be thick, but not so thick that it won’t be able to spread easily and flood the cookie area.

 - Once you have reached a good consistency you can use the gel coloring to mix whatever color you want.
 If you need just a little of one color pour some into a little bottle and mix accordingly.